mattermost/docs/source/administration/config-settings.rst

 Override Hostname
 ^^^^^^^^^^^^^^^^^
-If blank, Mattermost attempts to get the hostname from the OS or use the IP Address.
+If blank, Mattermost attempts to get the hostname from the OS or use the IP address.
 You can override the hostname of this server with this property.
-It is not recommended to override the Hostname unless needed.
-This property can also be set to a specific IP Address if needed.
+It is not recommended to override the hostname unless needed.
+This property can also be set to a specific IP address if needed.
 Also see `cluster discovery <https://docs.mattermost.com/deployment/cluster.html#cluster-discovery>`_ for more details.

 +-----------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"OverrideHostname": ""`` with string input. |